gygelly/Candid/README.md

 This is a Candid permissions layer for Meteor JS, inspired by Rails CanCan but adapted to Meteor!
 Candid lets you define permission rules for your database, methods, and routes.
-Candid rules are declarative, programmatic, and assertive, or you know candid.
+Candid rules are declarative, programmatic, and assertive, or you know... candid.

 What you get for free: